jenwilhelm/scripty/scripts/photoshop-export-layers-as-pngs/README.md

 ## Description

 Saves each layer in the active document as a PNG.
-If a folder or layer starts with an asterisk (*), the child layers will be saved as separate images.
-If a folder does not start with an asterisk, the child layers will be saved as a single combined image.
-If a layer or a folder starts with a pound symbol (#), that layer or folder will be ignored.
-The resulting PNGs will be saved in the same directory that your PSD resides in.
+The PNGs will be named after their respective layer (ie, if your layer is named background_color, your PNG will be background_color.png).
+All resulting PNGs will be saved in the same directory that your PSD resides in.

+If a folder or layer starts with an asterisk (*), its child layers will be saved as separate images.

+If a folder itself does not start with an asterisk, its child layers will be saved as a single combined image.

+If a layer or a folder starts with a pound symbol (#), that layer or folder will be ignored and will not export a PNG.

 Modified from: [https://github.com/jwa107/Photoshop-Export-Layers-as-Images](https://github.com/jwa107/Photoshop-Export-Layers-as-Images)

+## Example

+### Using astericks

+Any folder or layer that begins with an * symbol will be saved as separate images:

 ## Requirements